levskaya/jslinux-deobfuscated/readme.md

 silicon by the [lowrisc][11] team.
 This is by far the cleanest architecture for studying general low-level hardware and operating system implementation details.

+### History
+I wanted to understand how the amazing [JsLinux][1] worked, so in a fit of mania I hand de-obfuscated the codebase while studying it over a few days' time.
+In the off-chance someone else might be interested in this code as a basis for further weird in-browser x86 hacking I posted this redacted version of the code here, with permission of Mr. Bellard.

 ### Status